 If you look at my best precision screwdrivers review, every single design features a free-spinning end cap.
 The question of why comes up regularly, and I tried to answer it in the comments section of my recent Milwaukee precision screwdrivers preview post.

-Take a look at the above image, which shows a Milwuakee precision screwdriver being held in place with a model’s pointer finger while the thumb and middle finger twirl the handle.
+Take a look at the above image, which shows a Milwaukee precision screwdriver being held in place with a model’s pointer finger while the thumb and middle finger twirl the handle.

 That’s one way precision screwdrivers can be used, although it’s now not how I use them.